-It has been awhile since I have blogged.
-These last couple of weeks I have focused on our kids at home and preparing for Ryan’s return.
+It has been a couple weeks since I have blogged.
+These last weeks I have focused on our kids at home and preparing for Ryan’s return.
 Ever since my arrival the kids, especially Arthur, have clinged to me like never before.
 While they don’t understand the extent of the situation, they do understand that daddy is gone for a long time and it has been my duty to fill their love tanks so their little hearts are kept at peace.
 It’s amazing how much you can let go when one realizes there is nothing more important than the presence of those you love and how much those little people love and need you.

 I actually have half a dozen blog post ‘almost done’ that I look forward to publishing soon.
 I’ll also be backdating several posts as they are completed so our timeline stays intact.
 In the meantime, here’s a glimpse into Ryan’s latest procedure that we chose to add for some very important reasons.

 To begin, for several years our local dentist highly recommended Ryan to have his wisdom teeth removed, but it was something Ryan just never followed thru.
 The wisdom teeth have given him much trouble including continual moving of other teeths in the mouth due to over-crowdness.
 We researched and compared costs for wisdom teeth removal along with root canal and mercury filling removal.
 In the end, it made the most sense financially and for recovery to have the procedure in Tijuana.